 I would like to personally thank Ms. Elizabeth McCurdy & Stephanie Keller (Harrisburg University/ NuPaths), Ms. Aleta Phelps, Ms. Amber Byus, Ms. Vincentia Orsdiana, Ms. Belinda Rodriquez (CareerLink), and Ms. Hillary Shayne & Ms. Alyssa Tombler (Phila Works).
 I deeply appreciate your due diligence throughout the process on helping me on a greater path of excellence.
 My prayers and blessings go out to you all.

-I was laid off from a position in October 2018, so I turned to PA CareerLink to help me rebuild my resume and help me find a job.
+When I was laid off I turned to PA CareerLink to help me rebuild my resume and help me find a job.
 At the time, I was under the impression that CareerLink only provided a job search portal and some help with resume writing.
 Holy cow!
 That was NOT the case at all…PA CareerLink is SO much more than that.

 Once I was registered, I was introduced to my Career Advisor who worked with me on a career assessment and subsequent follow up.
 From there I entered the Professional Networking Group where I, along with a group of 25 professionals was guided on how to brush up on networking, elevator speech, and resume writing skills.
 There were guest speakers and that program concluded with mock interviews with actual recruiters and HR professionals.